Monday, December 30, 2013

 1 large onion, coarsely chopped

-3 cloves of garlic, minced (not too fine)
+3 cloves garlic, minced (not too fine)

-½ teaspoon ground cinnamon (I like Vietnamese, often called Saigon Cinnamon.)
+½ teaspoon ground cinnamon (I like Vietnamese, often called Saigon cinnamon.)

-1/2 of a 400g can of Italian tomatoes
+½ of a 400g can Italian tomatoes

 ½ cup heavy cream